OpenLineage/docs/docs/integrations/spark/spark.md

 ---

 :::info
-This integation is known to work with Apache Spark 2.4 and later.
+This integration is known to work with Apache Spark 2.4 and later.
 :::

 Spark jobs typically run on clusters of machines.
 A single machine hosts the "driver" application,